ljp95/master1/README.md

   - UPGMA and Neighbor joining

 In matlab :
-  - Denoising images with Non local means
+  - Denoising images with Non local means (comments in french)
-  You can still check this code but it's quite confusing !
 </pre>